Color Drenching Interior Design - A Modern Approach to Mood

 Bedroom

-A color drenched bedroom tends to feel more restful.
-Less contrast, fewer edges, softer mood.
+A color drenched bedroom tends to feel more restful because there are fewer edges competing for attention.
 The common mistake is adding busier bedding and too many accents because the room feels almost too quiet at first.
 Give it a minute.
 Calm takes a second to register.

 Office